FIT FOR A KING

 Throwback Thursday: Coronation Chicken

-When you cook for Queen Elizabeth II, you go lightly on the spices, as she is famously timid of palate.
-Surprising, then, that the dish most famously associated with her majesty is a curried salad.
+When you cooked for the late and esteemed Queen Elizabeth II, you went lightly on the spices, as she was famously timid of palate.
+Surprising, then, that the dish most famously associated with Her Majesty is a curried salad.
+On the eve of the coronation of her son Charles, let’s add Coronation Chicken to our repertoire; it’s even making a comeback in a canapé at his coronation on Saturday.

 The spicing of the original dish for Queen Elizabeth’s coronation luncheon in London’s Guildhall on the 12th of June 1953 must have been very light.
 When cooking one meal for many guests the wise host caters for the broader palate, but when cooking for the queen you are really cooking for her palate alone.
-It is well known that if you’re dining in her company, you eat what she eats and the way she likes it.
+It is well known that if you were dining in her company, you ate what she ate and the way she liked it.
 There is no tradition of “this one’s for Her Majesty, the others all have garlic and more spice”.
-In fact, there will be no garlic in anything at all.
-It is ingredient-non-grata in her palace kitchens.
+In fact, there would be no garlic in anything at all.
+It was ingredient-non-grata in her palace kitchens.

-If you want to please the queen, you might cook her a nice lunch of grilled chicken with a simple salad, or a piece of Dover sole grilled and served with plain wilted spinach or courgettes.
+If you wanted to please the queen, you might have cooked her a nice lunch of grilled chicken with a simple salad, or a piece of Dover sole grilled and served with plain wilted spinach or courgettes.
 Darren McGrady, who worked for years in the royal households, wrote in his book Eating Royally: Recipes and Remembrances from a Palace Kitchen that Her Majesty loved potted Morecambe Bay shrimp on hot buttered toast, and fish and chips on a Friday.
-Her idea of extravagance was more in the vein of roast partridge, pheasant or grouse for Sunday lunch, and she loves venison, but never rare, and fancies a mushroom, whiskey and cream sauce with her well-done meat.
-So it would be unkind to presume that, because her palate is not adventurous as such, she does not appreciate fine fare.
+Her idea of extravagance was more in the vein of roast partridge, pheasant or grouse for Sunday lunch, and she loved venison, but never rare, and fancied a mushroom, whiskey and cream sauce with her well-done meat.
+So it would be unkind to presume that, because her palate was not adventurous as such, she did not appreciate fine fare.
 Some of those are very fine indeed.

-But she’s no foodie, as McGrady has said; unlike her late husband Prince Phillip, she eats to live, he lived to eat.
+But she was no foodie, as McGrady has said; unlike her late husband the late Prince Phillip, she ate to live, he lived to eat.
 And never, ever garlic.

 So then.
-Her Maj and I are not quite on the same page of the recipe book regarding spices and garlic.
-I do admire her, however, so I hope she will forgive me if my recipe wanders away a tad from the original one that Constance Spry and Rosemary Hume created for the Guildhall lunch in June 1953, two years before yours truly arrived on the planet screaming for milk and garlic with a hint of masala.
+Her Maj and I were not quite on the same page of the recipe book regarding spices and garlic.
+I have always admired her, however, so I hope she would forgive me if my recipe wandered away a tad from the original one that Constance Spry and Rosemary Hume created for the Guildhall lunch in June 1953, two years before yours truly arrived on the planet screaming for milk and garlic with a hint of masala.
+That famous coronation will be 70 years old only one month from now.

-But we’re not actually cooking our Coronation Chicken for a coronation, or for her royal highness.
-We’re cooking it for us commoners, out here on the wrong side of the Buckingham Palace gates, where we peer in wondering what it must be like inside, and what she’d say if you hopped over, walked up to her and yelled “Hello!” while her minders bundled you into a van and took you away.
+But we’re cooking it for us commoners, out here on the wrong side of the Buckingham Palace gates, where we peer in wondering what it must be like inside, and what he’d say if you hopped over, walked up to him and yelled “Hello!” while his minders bundled you into a van and took you away.
 Followed, in short shrift, by the tabloids sharpening their pens and you selling your story to Hello! magazine.
-Sorry, I got a bit carried away there.

 What else goes into it?
 Let’s start with Spry and Hume’s original recipe.
 Other than chicken and mayonnaise, it contained curry paste, tomato purée, red wine, onion, apricot halves, bay leaf, lemon juice, and cream.